-When a repository is analyzed two repositories are used: this and libraries repository.
+When a repository is analyzed two tools are used: this and libraries repository.
 This repository is responsible to recognize the languages and export the imported libraries.
 The libraries contains a list of supported libraries, imports and technologies they belong to.

 How to use it

-We are using go for repo_info_extractor, so you can either clone the repo and compile the program or just download the binary and start using it.
+The repo_info_extractor is written in Go, so you can either clone the repo and compile the program or just download the binary and start using it.

 Binary approach (easiest)